 Community speaks out about equity and diversity report

 One week after the district presented a report on equity and diversity, teachers, parents, and students spoke out about incidents of racism and discrimination.
 The district will pick up the conversation during a special meeting on June 25.
 While preparing a complete action plan to address the report’s recommendations, the district is expanding its equity task force and training of staff on racial equity and cultural responsiveness.
-Click here to review the report and recommendations provided by two outside researchers.

 Board approved debt plan to reduce total CABs, fund capital projects from Bond 2017

 Trustees authorized the issuing of $104.4 million of bonds to fund building renovations, security upgrades, technology, buses, construction of Tarvin Elementary School, and design funding for Elementary School 29 and the access road to Vandegrift High School.
 In their action, the Board also authorized a restructuring of debt, thus reducing the percentage of capital appreciation bonds (CABs) in the district’s debt portfolio to 25% by 2025.

 New meal prices coming based on USDA rules